PhD in Sustainability Science

 Current position: Assistant Professor at University of Tokyo, Japan

-In 2013 he received a Green Talents Award.
-The jury was impressed by his outstanding academic career, reflected in the numerous scholarships he received.
-His work contributes to bridging the gaps between science and policy-making, which are often major barriers to sustainable development.
-Ali has made several research visits to countries including the USA, Russia, Austria, and Germany.
+Ali´s work contributes to bridging the gaps between science and policy-making, which are often major barriers to sustainable development.
+Ali has made several research visits to countries including the United States of America, Russia, Austria, and Germany.
 He also held the post of Research Assistant at the Advanced Systems Analysis Group, International Institute of Applied Systems Analysis (IIASA), Austria.

 2015 World Social Science Fellow Award, International Social Science Council